Close

 Peru Visa Requirements: Who Needs a Visa?

 Most travelers can visit Peru without a visa for tourism or business purposes.
-Citizens from the majority of countries in the Americas, Europe, and several other regions enjoy visa-free access to Peru for stays up to 90 days.
+Citizens from the majority of countries including the United States, United Kingdom, Canada, Australia, and European Union countries enjoy visa-free access to Peru.
+Stays are typically granted for 90 days upon arrival, though immigration officials may authorize stays up to 183 days at their discretion.

 Visa-Free Countries (90 Days)